AcademySoftwareFoundation/tac/process/start_project.md

 - Often, the TAC may not vote to include the project in the same meeting it's proposed, so don't be concerned if the TAC postpones the vote to a following meeting or via email.
 - Projects accepted at the Incubation level are generally mature, stable projects that have existed for many years ( examples include OpenVDB, OpenEXR, and OpenImageIO ).
 Projects that are newly forming or incomplete should propose to join at the Sandbox level.
+- It's rare to see a project accepted at the Adopted level as even incoming projects that have existed for years require a fair amount of governance and operations changes as they come into the Academy Software Foundation; those projects tend to come in at the Incubation level and move to Adopted within a year.
 - The TAC may ask for the project to go back and address specific questions and/or concerns and then re-propose the project.